RevoltTV/revolt-deploy/README.md

 ### AWS Configuration

-`diddy-deploy-dat` does not make any assumptions about how AWS is configured in the system.
+`revolt-deploy` does not make any assumptions about how AWS is configured in the system.
 As such, any method listed in http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html should be sufficient.

 It's recommended to use the Environmental Variable configuration method.